FLAME: A Federated Learning Approach for Multi-Modal RF Fingerprinting: Introduction

-In this work, we develop an FL approach for multimodal RF fingerprinting (FLAME).
-FLAME consists of using complimentary signal information at each AP, in the form of multiple signal modalities, to perform local training prior to global aggregation.
+In this work, we develop an FL approach for multi-modal RF fingerprinting (FLAME).
+FLAME consists of using complementary signal information at each AP, in the form of multiple signal modalities, to perform local training prior to global aggregation.
 We show that, under our proposed framework, the variance of the global loss is proportionally reduced by a factor consistent with the number of modalities used at each AP.
 As a result, a larger number of local parameter updates can occur at each AP in FLAME, since the variance of the aggregated loss is reduced in comparison to using a single modality.
 In addition, the FLAME training process requires fewer communication rounds between APs and the central server since the variance of the loss at each AP is reduced, thus increasing the tolerance with which the weights of the local models can diverge prior to global aggregation.
 We theoretically and empirically show the benefits of FLAME in terms of efficiency and fingerprinting performance in comparison to previously proposed FL approaches for RF fingerprinting.

-\textbf{Summary of Contributions:} Our contributions, in comparison to related work (discussed in Sec. \ref{related_work}), can be summarized as follows: \begin{enumerate} \item \textbf{Development of FLAME} (Sec. \ref{sig_mod} -- Sec. \ref{clf_mod}): We develop an efficient FL approach for multimodal RF fingerprinting (FLAME) that mitigates the challenges induced in traditional FL-based device identification. \emph{To the best of our knowledge, this is the first framework to develop a multimodal framework for FL-based RF fingerprinting.}
+\textbf{Summary of Contributions:} Our contributions, in comparison to related work (discussed in Sec.
+II), can be summarized as follows: \begin{enumerate} \item \textbf{Development of FLAME} (Sec.
+III-A -- Sec.
+III-C): We develop FLAME, an efficient federated learning framework for multi-modal RF fingerprinting. \emph{To the best of our knowledge, this is the first work that jointly integrates multi-modal RF signal representations within a federated learning paradigm for RF fingerprinting.} Specifically, FLAME leverages complementary RF representations, including the raw I/Q waveform, frequency-domain components obtained through the discrete Fourier transform (DFT), and amplitude–phase signal representations, enabling improved device discrimination while preserving data privacy in distributed environments.

-\item \textbf{Theoretical Feasibility of FLAME} (Sec. \ref{conv_an}): We theoretically show the feasibility of FLAME.
-Specifically, we show that our proposed framework converges faster and attains higher fingerprinting performance in comparison to previously proposed FL approaches for RF fingerprinting.
+\item \textbf{Theoretical Feasibility of FLAME} (Sec.
+III-D): We theoretically analyze the feasibility of FLAME.
+Specifically, we show that incorporating multiple complementary RF signal modalities improves the convergence and leads to improved fingerprinting performance compared to existing single-modal FL-based RF fingerprinting approaches.

-\item \textbf{Empirical Evaluation} (Sec. \ref{exp_setup} -- \ref{pfl_results}): We perform an empirical analysis to confirm our theoretical results.
-We show that FLAME achieves higher performance rates in fewer training iterations than the considered baselines on a real-world RF fingerprinting dataset. \end{enumerate}